OuhscBbmc/StatisticalComputing/README.md

 File Repository for *SCUG*
 ============

 Welcome to the file repository for the OUHSC's *Statistical Computing User Group*.
-In the spring of 2019, our regular meeting time remains 9:30-10:30am on the first Tuesday of each month.
+In the fall of 2020, our regular meeting time remains 9:30-10:30am on the first Tuesday of each month.

 Our goal is to facilitate the use of statistical and methodological tools and promote collaboration, mentorship, and discussion of research and analysis.